AnandTiwari83/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M09-empower-workforce-copilot-customer-service/10-Ex2-3-use-ideas-coach-agent-create-guide.md

 Instead of manually designing this guide from scratch, you plan to use Copilot’s Ideas Coach agent to generate the structure, breakdowns, and troubleshooting steps.
 Ideas Coach excels at turning vague concepts into organized, actionable frameworks—perfect for a troubleshooting guide.

-You then plant to save and refine the output into a reusable Word document (or any format you choose).
-Doing so should help ensure Tailwind’s dealers receive clear, professional, and consistent troubleshooting instructions, improving their ability to resolve issues efficiently, and reducing follow‑up workload for your support reps.
+You then plan to save and refine the output into a reusable Word document (or any format you choose).
+Doing so should help ensure Tailwind’s dealers receive clear, professional, and consistent troubleshooting instructions, improving their ability to resolve issues efficiently and reducing follow‑up workload for your support reps.

 Perform the following steps to complete this task:

-1. Navigate back to the browser tab where you have Microsoft 365 Copilot open and under **Agents** section select **All agents (1)**.
+1. Navigate back to the browser tab where you have Microsoft 365 Copilot open and under the **Agents** section select **All agents (1)**.

 2. In the **Agent Store**, under the **Built by Microsoft** section, select **See more**.
 In the expanded list of **Built by Microsoft**, select **Idea Coach (2)**.